-Alpha particles, beta particles, gamma rays, and X-rays are measured by using the particle's energy to produce an amplified pulse of electrical current in a detector.
-These pulses are counted to give the rate of disintegration.
-There are three common types of detectors: gas-filled detectors, scintillation counters, and semiconductor detectors.
-A gas-filled detector consists of a tube that contains an inert gas, such as Ar.
-When a radioactive particle enters the tube it ionizes the inert gas, producing an Ar+/e- ionpair.
-Movement of the electron toward the anode and of the Ar+ toward the cathode generates a measurable electrical current.
-A Geiger counter is one example of a gas-filled detector.
-A scintillation counter uses a fluorescent material to convert radioactive particles into easy to measure photons.
-For example, one solid-state scintillation counter consists of a NaI crystal that contains 0.2% TII, which produces several thousand photons for each radioactive particle.
+Movement of the electron toward the anode and the Ar+ toward the cathode generates a measurable electrical current.
+A GEIGER COUNTER is one example of a gas-filled detector.
+A SCINTILLATION COUNTER uses a fluorescent material to convert radioactive particles into easily measurable photons.
+For example, a solid-state scintillation counter consisting of a NaI crystal containing 0.2% TII produces several thousand photons for each radioactive particle.
 Finally, in a semiconductor detector, adsorption of a single radioactive particle promotes thousands of electrons to the semiconductor's conduction band, increasing conductivity.